mhyrr/kanonical/content/blog/2024-04-29-lastminute.md

 If you schedule a meeting for an hour, it's going to take an hour.
 A 30 minute phone call will take 30 minutes.
 Three days set aside for a key slideshow presentation will take all 3 days.

+But this isn't just about _time_: LOTS of things expand to fill whatever space is available whether that's your attention, your brain space, or your physical capacity.

-Remember this when you're so eager to atomize and fill your schedule.
+Remember this when you're so eager to atomize your life and fill your schedule.